TOH01/arduino-audio-detction/README.md

 ## Edge Impulse Firmware for Arduino Nicla Voice

-1. Use the tools in /firmware-arduino-nicla-voice
+1. Use the tools in /firmware

-2. To easily flash the firmware needed to interact with the NDP, run script for your os, e.g. ./arduino-win-build.bat --al
+2. To easily flash the firmware needed to interact with the NDP, run script for your os, e.g. ./arduino-win-build.bat --all

 ## Demo